-The Windows taskbar shows programs that are currently open, as well as a Quick Launch area that allows quick access to launch specific programs.
-The notification area is located on the right side of the taskbar, showing the date and time, and programs running in the background.
+The Windows taskbar shows programs that are currently open, and a Quick Launch area that allows quick access to launch specific programs.
+The notification area is on the right side of the taskbar, showing the date and time, and programs running in the background.

 To open the Task Manager at any time, press Ctrl+Shift+Esc.

 The Windows search box is a convenient way to search for documents, pictures, videos, applications, and more.
 In Windows 10, the search box is also integrated with Cortana.
 The feature first appeared in Windows Vista.